frontendlane/responsify.dev/README.md

 # Responsify
-Responsify generates a CSS `calc()` value that gradually changes an element's `width`, `margin`, `padding`, etc. between two viewport sizes.
+Responsify generates a CSS `calc()` value that gradually changes an element's `width`, `padding`, `font-size`, etc. between two viewport sizes.
 Unlike `%` or `vw`, generated `calc()` value can change at nonproportional and negative rate.
 A common use case is to transform adaptive design based on @media queries into fluid design.

 ## Notes
 - in place of `npx` type `yarn`